-Over the last couple of decades, there have been growing concerns over the negative impacts of this objectification.
-Studies have shown that young girls around the globe are facing serious mental health issues because of the thin ideal and fatphobia imposed on them by brands, media, and social media.
-Women and gorls are at huge risks of suffering from negative body image, low- self-esteem, eating disorders, and body dysmorphia.
+Over the last couple of decades, there have been growing concerns over the negative impacts of the objectification of women and girls.
+Studies have shown that young girls around the globe are facing serious mental health issues because of the thin ideal and fat phobia imposed on them by brands, media, and social media.
+Women and girls are at huge risks of suffering from negative body image, low- self-esteem, eating disorders, and body dysmorphia.
 According to Jess Wiener, the cultural expert for the Dove Self-Esteem Project-

 Viewing unrealistic and unachievable beauty images creates an unattainable goal which leads to feelings of failure.

-We measure our self-worth based on how others will think of us!
-Sad.
-Isn’t it?
+We measure our self-worth based on what others might think of us!

-Fortunately, in the recent past, we have seen a growing number of actresses, models, and feminists activists have started speaking up against brands, media, objectifying women, and started advocating in favor of embracing body imperfections, and body positivity.
+Fortunately, in the recent past, we have seen a growing number of celebrity actresses, models, and activists have started speaking up against brands and media’s objectification of women and advocating in favour of embracing body imperfections, and body positivity.

-Body positivity is a movement which in its simplest form challenges the unrealistic standards of feminine beauty like flawless, wrinkle-free, blemish-free skin, perfect body size and shapes, and avoidance of any imperfections.
-The body positivity movement encourages young people to love and accept their body irrespective of how they look and reject social constructs on how a perfect body should look like.
+Body positivity is a movement that in its simplest form challenges the unrealistic standards of feminine beauty like flawless, wrinkle-free, blemish-free skin, perfect body size and shapes, and avoidance of any imperfections.
+The body positivity movement encourages young people to love and accept their bodies irrespective of how they look and reject social constructs on how a perfect body should look like.

-We all have very important roles to play in the lives of young girls and women around us to dismantle the social construct of beauty and to deconstruct the social norms of associating physical appearance with self-worth and success.
-I would recommend a few basic tips which I feel we all can follow –
+We can play an important role in dismantling the social construct of beauty and deconstructing the social norms of associating physical appearance with self-worth and success.
+I would recommend a few basic tips that we all can follow –

 - Let’s love ourselves and our bodies first!
 Self-love and self-acceptance are the basis of all forms of body activism and body positive movements.
 Once we start loving and accepting our bodies, we would stop judging others and start supporting one another.